tetrashine/leaflet-shapefile/README.md

 # leaflet-shapefile
-Attempt to convert shapefile to leaflet features
+Attempt to learn to read shapefiles and convert them into leaflet features

+Technical Specifications of shapefile can be found - https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf